moses-kolawole/Environment-Aware-Smart-LED-System-Light-Distance-Based-Arduino-Project/README.md

 📹 **Project Demonstration:**
 [Click here to watch/download the demo video](video/)

-*(If the video does not preview directly on GitHub, please download it using the link above.)*

 ## Reflection (What I Learned)
 - Reading and interpreting analog sensor values